-I am a Georgia Tech student pursuing a B.S. in Neuroscience on the pre-dental track.
+I am a Georgia Tech student graduating with a B.S. in Neuroscience and moving onto be a student at Dental College of Georgia (DCG).
 I joined the GT PARK Lab in Spring 2021 as an undergraduate research assistant, and I hope to use the lab experience and skills I gain in my future career!

 I recently joined the PARK Lab in Spring 2021 as an undergraduate research assistant.
 I am a Psychology major with a minor in Biology, and I am planning on attending a Physician Assistant school after I graduate.